Install Mikuni Carb On Sportster

-The 1981 Sportster in this article was brought to me non-running and with no prior history other than, "The previous owner told me that it sat for a while".
+The 1981 Sportster in this article was brought to us non-running and with no prior history other than, "The previous owner told me that it sat for a while".

 The battery and starter cranked the motor over great, and there was plenty of spark at the plugs.
 But the carburetor was not pulling fuel into the motor.

 After disassembling the S&S carb, the problem was spotted; the carb float was stuck solid because old gas had turned to solid varnish.
-This is what happens when a motorcycle has been stored with old gasoline.
+This is what happens when a motorcycle is stored with gasoline left in it.
 The jets and inlet tubes were also varnished, and there was corrosion on the fuel inlet assembly.

 In the past, I've had good luck soaking parts in Berryman's Chem-Dip.
-But even after a week-long soak, they were too badly corroded for re-use.
+But even after a week-long soak, these parts were too badly corroded for re-use.

-The parts to refurbish the S&S Super E would have cost over $250 - plus labor.
+To buy new parts, the S&S Super E rebuild would have cost over $250 - plus labor.
 And since buying a used carb almost always requires a rebuild, replacement carburetor options were kept to new only.

 Mikuni VM Series